Seaside will join Manzanita and Cannon Beach as the third coastal town with free wheelchair access for visitors.

 If successful, he said he will apply for grants or solicit donations to expand the program.

-The city of Gearhart has shown interest in creating their own wheelchair loan program, he added, with details to be presented at the city’s July 13 council meeting.
+The city of Gearhart has shown interest in creating its own wheelchair loan program, he added, with details to be presented at the city’s Thursday council meeting.
 The effort was also spearheaded by Anderson.

-Wheelchairs become available from the rec district this week, Archibald said.
+Wheelchairs are available from the recreation district, Archibald said.
 “The only challenge we’re working through is our proximity to the beach, which is not as great as it could be.”